sebastianbrunnert/SimpleMessagingLib/README.md

 ```

 # How to use - Java
-Actually, this libary is simple to use, so i would recommend you to look at the example(s).
+Actually, this library is simple to use, so i would recommend you to look at the example(s).
-After integrating this libary to your project you can:
+After integrating this library to your project you can:
 ##### Startup Server
 ####
 ```